What is new product development (NPD)?

 - Understand: the first phase is to comprehend the challenge.
 Teams brainstorm and conduct short, fast meetings to generate insights that define the end-user’s problem.
 Key acronym: HMW (How Might We).

 - Sketch: Sketching is one approach to ideation.
-Each team member is then left alone to sketch their own solution to the user’s problem.
-The team then meets and members share their ideas.
+Each team member is then left alone to sketch their own solution to the user’s problem, taking into account stakeholder input.
+The team then meets, and members share their ideas.
 The team votes on the ideas and eliminates some.

-- Prototype: Proposed solutions are built out in order to get real time feedback from testing.
-This stage is about getting rapid feedback to see what will and won’t constitute a viable product.
+- Prototype: Proposed solutions are built out in order to get real-time feedback from testing.
+This stage, which involves concept testing, is about getting rapid feedback to see what will and won’t constitute a viable product.

 - Validate: The team then shows the prototype to real users, its target audience.
 The team may observe customers using the solution.
 The team then reviews and absorbs their findings together.
 The team leaves a trail of learnings for the next sprint, which will further the new product development project.